 Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 1 of 10)

-I’m the kind of geek, after all, who grew up kneeling at the altar of pop music at a time when pop DJs were kings and their kingdom was Top 40 radio.
+I’m the kind of geek, after all, who grew up kneeling at the altar of pop music at a time when pop DJs were king and their kingdom was Top 40 radio.
 Hard rock, electronica, new age and all other hybrid forms of music came to me long after I'd already drunk the Kool Aid and consumed a lifetime's worth of pop hits and station jingles.

 After all, where else but Top 40 radio could I have gone in the 1960s to sample almost every musical style under the sun, from folk, funk, soul, reggae, country and bluegrass to instrumentals, easy listening, show tunes, acid rock, swamp rock, psychedelic rock, early metal, swing, bubblegum, garage, power pop and the Great American Songbook – all at the same place?